shekeriev/kubernetes-gitops-w-argocd/demo/README.md

 Now, return to **Jenkins UI** and start the **pipeline-cicd** pipeline again.

 *Note that we are starting it manually for the sake of simplicity.
-In the real life it would be configured to trigger automatically via a webhook or by polling the repository periodically for changes.*
+In real life, it would be configured to trigger automatically via a webhook or by polling the repository periodically for changes.*

 After a while, the new version of our application will be deployed to the cluster.